Advanced Pod Configuration

 For more information, see Assign Pods to Nodes.

-Pod Overhead
+Pod overhead

 Pod overhead allows you to account for the resources consumed by the Pod infrastructure on top of the container requests and limits.